geodezyx.stats package

 Parameters:

 • order (int, optional) – Order of the filter.
-The default is 5.
+Default is 5.

 Returns: